MOTHER'S DAY SPECIALS! SHOW ME MORE

 08 October 2024

-Featuring the work of an international team of researchers, the book includes local and regional perspectives on the Qatar World Cup, as well as views from beyond the Middle East.
-It covers the development phase, including the bidding process, as well as the tournament itself, exploring key contemporary issues in sport and event studies such as sports diplomacy and the geopolitics of sport, post-colonial narratives, event legacies and community development, media framing, inclusive access, sport policy and governance, and mega-events and human rights.
+Featuring the work of an international team of researchers, this book includes local and regional perspectives on the Qatar World Cup as well as views from beyond the Middle East.
+It covers the development phase, including the bidding process, as well as the tournament itself, exploring key contemporary issues in sport and event studies such as sports diplomacy and the geopolitics of sport, post‑colonial narratives, event legacies and community development, media framing, inclusive access, sport policy and governance, and mega‑events and human rights.

-Making sense of the world’s biggest sports event in an era in which sport has become a source of soft power for states around the world, this book is fascinating reading for anybody with an interest in the politics of sport, sport business and management, sport for development, event studies, or the relationships between sport and wider society.
+Making sense of the world’s biggest sports event in an era in which sport has become a source of soft power for states around the world, this book is fascinating reading for anybody with an interest in the politics of sport, sport business and management, sport for development, event studies or the relationships between sport and wider society.

 Edited by: , , , ,